haprer/website/README.md

 view it at: https://harpersullivan.com/

 This website is how I learned react.
-It is made using vite.js and primereact componenets.
+It is made using vite.js and primereact componenets and hosted on aws.